CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-1.md

     ```
     //Generate a program to output the rainbow colors as a string.
    ```
-4. Keep pressing enter for the suggestions github copilot gives you until you see a complete code which will look like as shown below.
+4. Keep pressing enter and tab subsequently to accept the suggestions GitHub copilot gives you until you see a complete code which will look like as shown below.

    ![Picture1](../media/rainfullcode.png)